Ensembl/plant_tools/trail/README.md

 # Trail

-These text blurbs describe the species features in the DNA trail at the Botanic Garden of Cambridge University.
+These text blurbs describe the species features in the DNA in the garden trail at Cambridge University Botanic Garden.
+The final version can be browsed at https://www.botanic.cam.ac.uk/education-learning/trails/dnatrail